Transitional Foods: Updates on Their Behavior, Use and Benefits in both the Adult & Pediatric Populations

 Samantha Shune, PhD, CCC-SLP, is an assistant professor at the University of Oregon.
 Her research and clinical interests include the effects of healthy and pathologic aging on swallowing and the mealtime process.
 She is particularly interested in better understanding shared food-related activities as opportunities to therapeutically target improved quality of life for both older adults and their social networks (e.g., partners, family members).
 Prior to returning to school for her PhD and throughout her doctoral program, she worked as an ASHA certified speech-language pathologist in various medical settings (inpatient/outpatient rehabilitation, skilled nursing, acute care), with a particular focus on dysphagia and stroke rehabilitation.
 In addition to her research, she currently teaches in the area of medical speech-language pathology and organizes a swallowing disorders support group.
 More information about her work is available at https://eatinglab.uoregon.edu

 Cost: FREE.
-This webinar is free to all registrants.
+This webinar recording is free to all registrants.
 We recognize the financial hardship that is impacting many throughout the globe due to the pandemic.
 As a non-profit, we feel this too.
 The NFOSD wants to thank Bracco Diagnostics for their unrestricted education grant.

 CEUs: No ASHA CEUs are offered for this webinar.